svijaykoushik/curve2code/CONTRIBUTING.md

 ```
     Commit message: (issue #1234) Adding contribution guidelines to the project`

-    Description: Without the contributing guidelines the contributors would confused on how to get started on contributing to this project.
+    Description:  Without the contributing guidelines the contributors would have no idea on how to get started to contribute to this project.
 This patch would help contributors gain knowledge on the internal workflow and project guidelines to be followed.
 ```

 * It is necessary to follow the JavaScript ES7 standard while making changes to the JavaScript files.